ccin2p3/puppet-bolt/README.md

 }
 ```

+Hiera works as well.

+If you want to use system ruby instead of puppet ruby, you can set
+`bolt::provider: gem`.
+(Default is `puppet_gem`.)

 ## Support / Limitations

 This module is not intended to be supported on a long term.
 We know that this is an ugly hack and we plan to drop this module